The 17th largest auto insurer in the country, with 35,000 independent agencies, Auto-Owners has put down longstanding roots in the insurance world.

 Car Insurance Rates

 Auto-Owners measures well in the market with lower rates on average.
-The sample presented was a 21-year-old single male, average annual rate was listed as $1,127 compared to GEICO which listed the same policy at $1,279.
+The sample presented was a 21-year-old single male, average annual rate was listed as $1,127.
 The average annual rate for Auto-Owners is $1,636.44 with the lowest rate in Ohio at $85.79/month and the most expensive at $215.61 in Michigan.
 The average monthly rate was just higher than the national average.
 These figures may not factor in discounts so are listed as stand-alone numbers and individual policies may vary within those ranges.

 Car Insurance Discounts